Coburg railway station: History

-Pre level crossing removal
+19th century

 Coburg station opened on 9 September 1884 as the terminus when the railway line was extended from North Melbourne.
 Like the suburb itself, the station was named after the Duke of Edinburgh, a member of the House of Saxe-Coburg and Gotha.
 The suburb was renamed from Pentridge to Coburg in 1870, when the Duke was planning to visit the colony.

 On 8 October 1889, the line was extended to Somerton, where it junctioned with the main North East railway line to Albury.

+Heritage listing

+The former Coburg railway line was added to the Victorian Heritage Register on 23 October 1997 in recognition of its historical significance.
+The heritage curtail is extensive that includes seven distinct precincts that contain nineteenth century station buildings and platforms at Coburg, Moreland, Jewell, and Brunswick, substations, signal boxes, gatekeepers cabins, remnant interlocking and safe-working equipment, levers and rodding, signals, gates and industrial sidings.

+20th century

 On 13 July 1903, the line beyond Coburg was closed, but was reopened to Fawkner on 13 November 1906.
 On 2 December 1920, the line to Coburg was electrified.

 In 1962, boom barriers replaced hand-operated gates at the former Bell Street level crossing, which was at the down end of the station.
 In 1972, the former ground-level station building was refurbished.

 A signal box was located at the up end of the station, directly opposite the former Munro Street level crossing.
 It was provided in 1928 to control the interlocked gates at the former level crossing, and replaced the original signal box.
 In 1983, boom barriers replaced the interlocked gates.

 Although the line from Coburg to Fawkner was duplicated in 1959, Coburg continued to have only one side platform, used by trains travelling in both directions.
 On 11 September 1995, an additional platform (Platform 2) was provided.
 On 28 June 1996, Coburg was upgraded to a premium station, featuring the addition of customer service facilities and the conversion of the now heritage station building into a waiting room.